Double Star Observing Program Coordinator:

 Welcome to the Astronomical League's Double Star Program.
 The purpose of the Double Star Program is to introduce observers to 100 of the finest double and multiple stars in the heavens.
 You don't need a large, expensive apochromatic refractor to view the objects on this list since a small refractor, Newtonian reflector, or Schmidt-Cassegrain will do just fine.
 All objects on this list were originally observed with a three-inch refractor using between 75X and 150X.
 Again, this program is meant to allow you to enjoy a different aspect of our wonderful hobby, and not to test your equipment.

 I also encourage you to look at the stars with varying powers as some of these doubles are very close and require substantial power to get a clean separation of the stars.
-(Gamma Virginis, for instance, is currently separated by under an arc second and is expected to close to around 0.3 arc seconds around 2007.
+(Gamma Virginis, for instance, is currently separated by a bit more than an arc second now opening from about 0.3 arc seconds around 2007.
 It may require more power and not everyone will be able to split it.
 Just do the best you can and report what you see.)

-To record your observations, you may use the log sheet provided, or one with similar information.
-If you use your own log sheets, they should include: object, date, time, power, seeing, instrument, and a drawing of the double or multiple system.
+To record your observations, you may use the log sheet provided in the “Observe. . .” booklet or in the Double Star pages at the AL website; or you may use one or your own devising as long as it includes all the required information.
+If you use your own log sheets, they should include: object, date, time, power(s), seeing and transparency, instrument, and a drawing of the double or multiple system.
 Yes, I said a drawing of the double star.
 Now, before you panic, how hard is it to draw two dots in the box provided, with the size of the dot indicating magnitude, and the distance between the dots representing separation?
-Please show North and either East or West in your drawing.
+Please show North and either East or West in your drawing and make sure your depiction of the primary star is clear to a viewer of the sketch.
 A part of this exercise is to teach celestial directions so the position angles of the stars will be judged by your denotation of the directions.
 I have given you a line for a description, but this is optional and not required.
 I have included this so that if you are inspired by any one double star, you can write your thoughts or feelings down for later reference.

 You must be a member of the Astronomical League to receive this certificate.